What Is Chapel?

 Our Chapel Theme

-A group of students guided by chapel coordinator Lee Ebersole and two other faculty persons are responsible for planning chapels through the year.
+A group of students guided by chapel coordinators, Lee Ebersole (Bible), Sierra Cheney (Spanish), and Bryn Hovde (Art) are responsible for planning chapels through the year.
 We invite your prayers as we are on this journey to become more Christ-like, more compassionate people.
 Small Groups Small groups are just one more way we’re growing into the people we want to be.
 They’re made up of 6-8 students with one faculty leader.
 We’re with the same group for the school year, so we get comfortable and close.
 The purpose of the groups is to strengthen our spiritual walks with each other through accountability, support, topic discussion, mixing of ages and ideas.
 Of course, a whole lot of fun mixes in too!
 Whether it’s eating, playing sports, praying, discussing, planning parties and service projects, or enjoying a sleepover together, chapel small groups help build community.